ethersphere/swap-swear-and-swindle/README.md

 the ABIs defined at [RegistrarAbstract](contracts/abstracts/registrarabstract.sol) contract.

-## Mirror game
+## Reflector game

-A very simple basic game where the service offers to mirror the client ENS("client.game") content on its own ENS("service.game").
+This is an example game flow for a "reflection service" A very simple basic game where the service offers to mirror the client ENS("client.game") content on its own ENS("service.game").
+Might want to clarify that this is an example game flow for a "reflection service"

 ### game flow
--service will deposit some funds in the swear contact to make sure the service in the case of a court case/litigation
+-Service provider deposits some funds in the Registrar contract to insure the service and assure potentially interested  participants that they are committed to providing this service.
+This deposit is used for compensation allocations in valid litigation cases.

 -client receives a signed promise from the service to mirror its ENS during the next X blocks.